ncagle/DNS-over-HTTPS/command-line-variables.md

 files.
 If this prefix is used to a command line option, it means that the value allows for variable expansion.

-When expanding variables, the syntax to expand them is with "{{name}}" that then inserts the contents of the specific variable instead.
-The expansion can also insert an environment variable using the extended syntax "{{env:name}}".
+When expanding variables, the syntax to expand them is with `{{name}}` that then inserts the contents of the specific variable instead.
+The expansion can also insert an environment variable using the extended syntax `{{env:name}}`.

 If no expansion is performed for a `--expand-` option, a warning will be displayed.

-Example, expanding the curl variable "foo" and the environment variable "USER":
+Example, expanding the curl variable foo and the environment variable USER:

     --expand-url "https://example.org/{{foo}}/{{env:USER}}"